BitSkip: An Empirical Analysis of Quantization and Early Exit Composition in Transformers: Introduction

 \section{Introduction}

-The inflation of Large Language Models has reached a point where physical hardware constraints like memory bandwidth, computational throughput, and power consumption increasingly dictate architectural possibilities \citep{bartoldson2023compute}.
-This reality has led researchers to shift focus into efficiency techniques, with quantization and dynamic neural networks emerging as two prominent approaches.
+The inflation of Large Language Models has reached a point where physical hardware constraints like memory bandwidth, computational throughput, and power consumption.
+This reality has led researchers to shift focus toward efficiency techniques, with quantization and dynamic neural networks emerging as two prominent approaches.

-Quantization methods have evolved from post-training compression \citep{frantar2023gptq,lin2024awq} to extreme co-designed architectures like BitNet \citep{wang2023bitnet,ma2024era} that train models from scratch with 1-bit weights.
-Simultaneously, dynamic networks like LayerSkip \citep{liu2024layerskip} have demonstrated that adaptive computation based on input complexity can provide substantial speedups.

-However, a critical gap persists: these techniques have been developed and evaluated in isolation.
-The fundamental question of how quantization and dynamic routing interact compositionally remains unexplored.
-Current literature lacks empirical models to predict whether combining efficiency techniques yields multiplicative benefits or destructive interference.

-This paper introduces BitSkip, a unified framework for investigating these interactions through systematic ablation across three architectural variants.
-Our key findings reveal: